meghanathmacha/ConOut/README.md

 ```

 ## File Structure
-1. The `data/` contains the public datasets used in the paper and `code/` contains two jupyter notebooks.
+1. The `data/` contains the public datasets used in the paper and `code/` contains two jupyter notebooks for each dataset.
 2. The pre processed features and labels are stored in the serializable RDS format in the `data/` folder.
 The type of the feature (categorical/numerical) is stored in the `typevar.RDS`
 3. For a dataset, the `UnifiedMeasure` notebook (written in R) computes the unified measure and outputs the contexts and stores it as `context.RDS`
 4. The `IsoForest` notebook (written in python) incorporates the contexts generated and computes the AUPRC.